 (Rolled vine leaves filled in with a mixture of minced meat, rice, tomatoes, onions and erbs)

 This dish comes from the Middle East and since the first time I tried it out I was so impressed by it.
-It is usually served at buffets, as a part of a meze and it is a very special way to start the meal (even if for me it is more than enough, since the portions are usually quite big); I also tried the vegetarian version of it, since you already know my love for veggies.
+It is usually part of a meze and it is a very special way to start the meal (even if for me it is more than enough, since the portions are usually quite big); I also tried the vegetarian version of it, since you already know my love for veggies.
 The sauce adds a lot of flavor and the mixture of those elements is really fabulous.

 *2 Grilled Halloumi Cheese (Cypriot cheese)

 This cheese does not need a lot of explanation.
 Feel free to order it when you are sitting in a tavern since it is one of the most typical ones of the Island.